Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Results

-The Nagaoka bound was conjectured to be a tight bound for $\sfTr{\mathsf{V}}$.
-As we shall show in section~\ref{sec:construct}, this bound can be generalised to more than two parameters.
-This result is stated as the following theorem. \begin{theorem}[Nagaoka--Hayashi bound] Let $\mathsf{V}$ be the MSE matrix of an unbiased estimate of $\theta$ for an individual measurement on a model $S_\theta$.
-Then the trace of $\mathsf{V}$ is bounded by
+As we shall shortly prove, the Nagaoka bound can be generalised to more than two parameters.
+This result is stated as the following theorem. \begin{theorem}[Nagaoka--Hayashi bound] Let $\mathsf{V}_\theta$ be the MSE matrix of an unbiased estimate of $\theta$ for a separable measurement on a model $S_\theta$.
+Then the trace of $\mathsf{V}_\theta$ is bounded by